 If you have an appointment for an initial consultation, please be sure to fill out our intake questionnaire and other paper work in advance of you appointment.
 You should receive these forms in the mail several days prior to your appointment.
 If you do not receive these forms, please call our office so that we may get them out to you.
-If we are unable to get these forms to you before your appointment, please come 30 minutes earlier than the requested time, as it takes quite a while to complete all of the forms.
+If we are unable to get these forms to you before your appointment, please arrive one (1) hour earlier than the appointment time, as it takes quite a while to complete all of the forms.
 Also, please be sure and bring the latest copy of your insurance card and your driver’s license or some other governmental identification with you.

 Please be sure and bring your most recent radiographic films (X-Rays, MRI, CT) with you.
 We have no way to get these films.
 We ask that you stop by the facility where the studies were performed and sign them out yourself.
 Many facilities no longer routinely print the films; instead they will give you the pictures on a CD.
 However, if specifically requested, often time they will print the actual films.
 We ask that you make this request.